OpenEvalProject/evals/manuscripts/elife-11012/v2/manuscript.md

 ## Results

-A first extended sheet protein was created by inserting a designed ferredoxin domain into a beta turn of the designed TOP7 protein to create a half-barrel structure, with the two sheets fused into a single seven strand sheet flanked by four helices (
+A first extended sheet protein was created by inserting a designed ferredoxin domain into a beta turn of the designed TOP7 protein to create a half-barrel structure, with the two sheets fused into a single seven strand sheet flanked by four helices (Figure 1A).
+The CD spectra show both alpha and beta structures (Figure 2—figure supplement 1).
+Two crystal structures (NESG target OR327) were solved by molecular replacement and refined to 2.49 Å (PDB entry 4KYZ) and 2.96 Å (PDB entry 4KY3) resolutions.
+Further analysis refers only to the higher resolution structure (4KYZ).
+The structure shows excellent agreement with the design model (Figure 2A), particularly in low B-factor regions, with C-alpha RMSD ranging from 1.76 to 1.85 Å among the four protomers in the crystal.
+The relative orientation of the strands packed against the helices is close to that in the design model, and core sidechains at the designed interfaces are in very similar conformations in the design model and crystal (Figure 2B,C).

 ![Figure 1.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig1-v2.jpg)

 **Figure 1.:** (A) Insertion of a ferrrodoxin domain (purple) into TOP7 (red).
 (B) Insertion of one ferrodoxin domain into another.
-In both cases, two beta strands from each partner (red and purple) are concatenated to form the central strand pair of the fusion protein (pink).DOI: http://dx.doi.org/10.7554/eLife.11012.003
+In both cases, two beta strands from each partner (red and purple) are concatenated to form the central strand pair of the fusion protein (pink).

 ![Figure 2.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig2-v2.jpg)

 **Figure 2.:** (A) Backbone superposition of the crystal structure of ferredoxin-TOP7 (4KYZ, chain A) with the design model.
-The backbones of the two proteins are nearly identical. () The core sidechain packing in the ferrodoxin-TOP7 fusion is very similar in the crystal structure and design model both in the insert (B, CB) and host (C) domains.
-The crystal structure is colored by B-factor and the design model is in gray.DOI: http://dx.doi.org/10.7554/eLife.11012.004
+The backbones of the two proteins are nearly identical.
+(B, C) The core sidechain packing in the ferrodoxin-TOP7 fusion is very similar in the crystal structure and design model both in the insert (B) and host (C) domains.
+The crystal structure is colored by B-factor and the design model is in gray.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig2-figsupp1-v2.jpg)

-**Figure 2—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.11012.005

-A second extended sheet protein was created by inserting one designed ferredoxin domain into another to create a half-barrel structure with four alpha helices and six beta strands (
+A second extended sheet protein was created by inserting one designed ferredoxin domain into another to create a half-barrel structure with four alpha helices and six beta strands (Figure 1B).
+A beta turn segment between two beta strands of the host ferredoxin was removed and the resulting cut-points in the host beta strands were linked to two beta strand cut-points in the insert, fusing the two strand pairs into a single, longer pair at the center of a six-stranded beta sheet.
+CD spectra show that the protein contains both alpha and beta structures (Figure 3—figure supplement 1).
+Crystals were obtained which diffracted to 3.3Å resolution.
+Molecular replacement using the computational design models (DiMaio et al., 2013) yielded a solution for which the refinement statistics are shown in Supplementary file 1 (PDB entry 5CW9).
+Attempts to improve these statistics by rebuilding portions of the model proved unsuccessful, possibly due to a register shift or dynamic fluctuations in the structure (perhaps corresponding to slightly 'molten-globule'-like behavior) that are difficult to computationally model.
+However, unbiased low-resolution omit maps suggest that the overall topology is correct (Figure 3—figure supplement 2).
+In the model that displays the best refinement statistics, the protein backbone was similar to the design model with a C-alpha RMSD value of 2 Å (Figure 3A,B).
+The fused beta sheet aligns with the design model, while the inter-domain helices shift slightly to accommodate the inter-domain interface.
+The sidechain packing between the newly juxtaposed beta strands succeeded in anchoring the secondary structure elements in their intended orientations, but the low resolution of the crystal structure prevents evaluation of the atomic-level accuracy of the design (Figure 3—figure supplement 2).

 ![Figure 3.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig3-v2.jpg)

-**Figure 3.:** The crystal structure (5CW9) aligns well with the design model over both the helices (A) and the fused beta sheet (B).DOI: http://dx.doi.org/10.7554/eLife.11012.006
+**Figure 3.:** The crystal structure (5CW9) aligns well with the design model over both the helices (A) and the fused beta sheet (B).

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig3-figsupp1-v2.jpg)

-**Figure 3—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.11012.007

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig3-figsupp2-v2.jpg)

-**Figure 3—figure supplement 2.:** A) and insert (B) domains.DOI: http://dx.doi.org/10.7554/eLife.11012.008

-To compare the folds of these designed proteins to those in the SCOP v.1.75 domain database (
+To compare the folds of these designed proteins to those in the SCOP v.1.75 domain database (Murzin et al., 1995), the TMalign structure-structure comparison method was used to search a 70% sequence non-redundant set of SCOP domains (Ben-Tal and Kolodny, 2014) for structure alignments containing a minimum 75% overlap with the designed proteins.
+The most similar SCOP domains had weak TM-align scores (0.54 and 0.51), and the sheets in these matched structures have different connectivities than those of the designs, suggesting that the two designed proteins have novel folds (Figure 4).
+While there are no domains with globally similar folds, both designed proteins are similar to a number of SCOP domains over the ferrodoxin-like substructure(s) (maps of the proteins to the domain network of Nepomnyachiy et al. (Ben-Tal and Kolodny, 2014) are shown in Figure 4—figure supplement 1).
+The mutations introduced at the redesign stage of the domain insertion design protocol are compatible with the parent fold structures with minimal perturbation of the protein backbone (Figure 4—figure supplement 2) suggesting the designed folds would have the potential to evolve from insertion followed by neutral mutational drift of the parent structures.

 ![Figure 4.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig4-v2.jpg)

-**Figure 4.:** A) and Fd-Fd (B) designed domain found in TM-align searches.Ribbon diagrams are shown on left, the strand connectivity, at the right.
-The beta strand connectivity is quite different in the designs than in these closest structural matches.DOI: http://dx.doi.org/10.7554/eLife.11012.009
+**Figure 4.:** Ribbon diagrams are shown on left, the strand connectivity, at the right.
+The beta strand connectivity is quite different in the designs than in these closest structural matches.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig4-figsupp1-v2.jpg)

-**Figure 4—figure supplement 1.:** A) and zoomed region (B) highlighting parent, designed, and first neighbor folds.DOI: http://dx.doi.org/10.7554/eLife.11012.010

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/11012/elife-11012-fig4-figsupp2-v2.jpg)

-**Figure 4—figure supplement 2.:** A) and ferredoxin-ferredoxin (B).DOI: http://dx.doi.org/10.7554/eLife.11012.011

 ## Discussion